College Recruiting Guide — RosterWise™

 Our approach

 RosterWise is not a recruiting service.
 We don’t broker introductions, sell match lists, or take a percentage of anything.
-We analyze publicly available data and give families the intelligence to make informed decisions.
+We apply roster intelligence — systematic analysis of every roster at every program — and give families the data to make informed decisions.
 These guides are a free extension of that mission — real information, no sales pitch.

 Start with any guide that matches your family’s current questions, or begin with the recruiting timeline for a big-picture overview.
 For sport-specific depth, see our men’s soccer recruiting timeline.